What era is your home? A quick guide to UK windows

 Do I need planning permission to change windows in a period property?

 If your property is listed or within a conservation area, you'll likely need consent before replacing windows.
+The requirements vary by local authority, but generally focus on maintaining the building's historic character.
+This includes matching original proportions, materials and opening mechanisms.

 Can triple glazing work in heritage properties?